techlib/celus/README.rst

 =====
-Celus
+CELUS
 =====

-Celus (from CzechELib Usage Statistics) is a web application for harvesting and visualization of usage data of electronic information sources, such as scientific journals, etc. It was designed specifically to handle consortia of individual user organizations and separate usage statistics for each member organization.
+CELUS (from CzechELib Usage Statistics) is a web application for harvesting and visualization of usage data of electronic information sources, such as scientific journals, etc. It was designed specifically to handle consortia of individual user organizations and separate usage statistics for each member organization.